HaimengBai/431slides/class_17/README.md

 ## Announcements before class:

 1. Today's Agenda
-    - The [Course Notes](https://thomaselove.github.io/431notes/) are much larger now, including new Sections 24-36 (which finish Part B) plus some sections of Part C (Sections 37-).
-Eventually, we'll have 48-50 sections.
+    - The [Course Notes](https://thomaselove.github.io/431notes/) are much larger now, with the addition of (at least) 20 new Sections.
+This includes Sections 24-36 (which finish Part B) plus some sections of Part C (Sections 37-).
+Eventually, we'll have 50 sections, I think.
         - We're now recommending that you install the **cowplot** package in R. This is also a good time to update your packages.
     - Power and Sample Size Considerations Comparing 2 Means (see [Course Notes Section 26](https://thomaselove.github.io/431notes/power-and-sample-size-issues-comparing-two-means.html))
         - With `power.t.test` for balanced designs